PERSONAL GROWTH

 3)…And yet, despite our progress, we will always, in some ways, be fishes trying to grasp the reality of “water” as life unfolds.

 As we move forward on our lifelong healing journeys, our experience being the fish in and out of the water will likely happen again and again and again as our lives unfold and as new challenges and growth opportunities present themselves to us in life.
-And that’s okay — that means we’re still growing.
+And that’s okay.
+That means we’re still growing.

 4) Relationship wounds, and it can also heal.

-Most of our wounds, patterns, and behaviors are usually put down early in relationship and it’s through relationship that these wounds get mirrored back to us and, moreover, it’s also through a certain kind of caring, attuned, and responsible relationship that the wounds may finally have a chance to heal.
+Most of our wounds, patterns, and behaviors are usually put down early in relationship and it’s through relationship that these wounds get mirrored back to us and, and it’s also through a certain kind of caring, attuned, and responsible relationship that the wounds may finally have a chance to heal.

-5) Rupture in relationship is inevitable – it’s the repair that counts.
+5) Rupture in relationship is inevitable.
+It’s the repair that counts.

 Explore this blog post for much more on this subject.